chmlee/ream-doc/content/overview/origin.md

 The goal for Hedgehog Lab is to make working on scientific computation as easy as opening an URL in the browser.
 As mentioned in [his design rationale](https://zhuanlan.zhihu.com/p/147402013):

-> Even if Numpy and MATLAB are 10000 times easier than Fortran/BLAS, there are always a learning curve.
+> Even if Numpy and MATLAB are 10000 times easier than Fortran/BLAS, there is always a learning curve.
 > If you can further smooth that curve, you are helping more people.
 >
 > ...